miamiww/hugoBlog/content/post/100days/Day-10.md

 +++
-title = "Shodan Stories Day 10: Reading License Plates in Louisiana and Spying on Cops" date = 2019-01-13T20:08:21-05:00 draft = false tags = []
+title = "Shodan Stories Day 10: Reading License Plates in Louisiana, the Bygone Days of Java Webapps, and Spying on Cops" date = 2019-01-13T20:08:21-05:00 draft = false tags = []